Blog

 Plugin Description

-Visualizer is a simple, easy to use and powerful WordPress plugin that lets you create, manage and embed stunning and mobile-responsive charts and graphs into your WordPress posts and pages with just a few mouse clicks.
+WordPress Visualizer is an easy-to-use and powerful tool that allows you to create, manage and insert eye-catching and interactive charts and graphs into your WordPress posts and pages in just a few simple steps.

-The plugin uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no extra components are needed.
+Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no extra plugins or add-ons are required.

 • Line chart